nrrs/super-set/README.md

 According to [Wikipedia](https://en.wikipedia.org/wiki/Set_(game))...
 "Set is a real-time card game designed by Marsha Falco in 1974 and published by Set Enterprises in 1991.
 The deck consists of 81 cards varying in four features: number (one, two, or three); symbol (diamond, squiggle, oval); shading (solid, striped, or open); and color (red, green, or purple).[1]
 Each possible combination of features (e.g., a card with three striped green diamonds) appears precisely once in the deck."

 It's essentially a patterns recognition game.
+Your goal is to identify a set of 3 cards that share common and different characteristics.
+Once I am able to render the cards, a demo image will be provided.

 It can be played solo (timed) or against others (highest set count wins).

 ### Functionality & MVP